 Halloween candy and pumpkin spice lattes are great and all, but for us dog pawrents, there are few things that bring as much autumnal joy as seeing our pups do a victory lap around apple orchards and pumpkin patches.
 So throw on your best matching flannels (we know you have them) and puppare to get giddy at these dog-friendly Colorado pumpkin patches and apple orchards.

 Happy Apple Farm is two hours south of Denver, but the drive’ll be worth it once you see your dog going mutts as he snoofs out blackberries, raspberries, AND pears at one of the most diversified pick-your-own fruit farms in the state.
+Unfortunately, u-pick apples aren’t available this season, but you can still buy ‘em by the bushel.
+Plus, there’s a pumpkin patch!
 Once you gather up enough produce to fill KONGs through Christmas, nosh on some smoked brisket and apple cider donuts—and don’t furget to grab a pie or cobbler for the ride home.
-Apples are picked clean for the season due to an April frost, but pumpkins are ripe and ready!

 Cottonwood Farms, Lafayette